 - You have the right to review your medical records and to have the information explained to you.

 - You have the right to be told of realistic care alternatives when hospital care is no longer appropriate.

 - You have the right to request the opinion of a consultant.

 - You have a right to obtain information about the hospital's teaching and education programs.
 You may elect to refuse to participate in all or any part of these programs.

 - You have a right to see your hospital bill and have it explained to you.

 - You have a right to inquire about financial assistance in paying your bill or filing insurance forms.

 - You have a right to know what hospital rules and regulations apply to your conduct as a patient.

-- You have the right to file a grievance with Customer Service.
+You have the right to file a grievance with Administration.
 If you choose not to pursue a grievance with ALMH, you may contact one of the following.
 Complaints regarding patient quality of care or premature discharge concerns may also be directed to: